 Fortunately, the mining industry is in an excellent position to create a sustainable future through decarbonisation.
 Mines now have multiple options, as well as a suite of technologies, to choose from that could aid in decarbonisation efforts.

-Energy and mining industry experts in South Africa detailed how the mining industry is grappling with the technical challenges of decarbonisation.
+Energy and mining industry experts in South Africa detailed how the industry is grappling with the technical challenges of decarbonisation in mining.
 In the post below we’ll detail some options that could aid in decarbonisation, and how Integrove can assist with the technical challenges.